 Spring Clean Your Business

-The sun is out (sometimes…), the birds are merrily tweeting in the trees and we know that you want to get out the deck chairs and soak up some sunshine – but wait, shouldn’t you be doing your spring cleaning?
-No, we don’t mean your house, we mean your business!
+The sun is out (sometimes…), the birds are merrily tweeting in the trees and you probably want to get outside and enjoy some fresh air – but wait, shouldn’t you be doing your spring cleaning?
+No, I don’t mean your house, I mean your business!

 When your home is clean and tidy you find that life runs a lot more smoothly and it’s just the same with your business.
 Spring is often the time of year when you are full of new ideas and plans for the future and it makes sense to spend some time reviewing your workload, dusting off your admin and applying your housekeeping skills to your filing, website and social media!